microsoft/azure-api-management-monetization/documentation/how-APIM-supports-monetization.md

 ### Delegation

-The sample projects use [APIM delegation](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-setup-delegation) to "hand off" authentication to the payment provider.
-This means that users can use their payment provider credentials to access APIM to create an integrated experience by allowing the user to adopt a single identity across both APIM and their chosen payment provider.
+The sample projects use [APIM delegation](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-setup-delegation) to allow custom integrations to be made with the third-party payment providers.

-The demo uses delegation at the both the developer portal and product level.
+The demo uses delegation for both the sign up/sign in and product subscription experiences.

-For the developer portal, it implements the following workflow:
+For sign up/sign in, it implements the following workflow:

 1. Developer clicks on the sign in or sign up link at the API Management developer portal
-1. Browser is redirected to the delegation endpoint - based on the payment provider you choose this will be with Stripe or Adyen
+2. Browser is redirected to the delegation endpoint - which is configured to be a page in the custom billing portal app.
-1. Delegation endpoint (i.e. Stripe or Adyen) presents a UI asking user to sign in or sign up
+3. Custom app presents a UI asking user to sign in or sign up
-1. On success, the user is redirected back to the API Management developer portal page they started from authenticated using the payment provider credentials
+4. On success, the user is redirected back to the API Management developer portal page they started from, authenticated.

-For the product delegation, it implements the following workflow:
+For the product subscription delegation, it implements the following workflow:

 1. Developer selects a product in the API Management developer portal and clicks on the Subscribe button
-1. Browser is redirected to the delegation endpoint - in this case either Stripe or the Billing App for Adyen
+1. Browser is redirected to the delegation endpoint - which is configured to be a page in the custom billing portal app.
-1. Delegation endpoint performs product subscription steps required for chosen payment provider (i.e. Stripe or Billing App) to authorise payment
+1. Custom app presents a UI which is dependent on the payment provider configured (Stripe or Adyen) and be taken through the relevant checkout process.
-1. On success, the user is redirected back to the API Management product page they started from.
+2. On success, the user is redirected back to the API Management product page they started from.
 The product will be active and the API keys will be available

 ### REST API